 Because of improved treatment for kids with congenital heart disease, the majority of babies born with even the most complex heart defects are surviving into adulthood.
 Recent advancements in diagnosis, surgery, interventional procedures and medication mean that more and more kids with heart defects are growing up to lead full, active lives.

-Children’s Hospital Colorado, University of Colorado School of Medicine and University of Colorado Hospital have teamed up to create the Adult Congenital Heart Disease Program that brings together renowned experts from both hospitals.
+Children’s Hospital Colorado, University of Colorado School of Medicine and University of Colorado Hospital have teamed up to create the Adult Congenital Heart Disease Clinic that brings together renowned experts from both hospitals.
 This multidisciplinary, collaborative program enables us to provide the best possible care for adolescent and adult patients with congenital heart disease.

 As part of the program, heart doctors and surgeons work together at both hospitals and utilize resources from both facilities to provide optimal care that neither institution could provide alone.
-Outpatient visits, surgeries and procedures take place at Children’s Hospital Colorado and University of Colorado Hospital based on the needs of each patient.
+Outpatient visits, surgeries and procedures take place at Children’s Colorado and University of Colorado Hospital based on the needs of each patient.
 We also help ensure a smooth transition from a pediatric to an adult hospital setting when the time is right for our adult patients.

 Learn more about adult congenital heart disease.